Meet Tim, Tucson team member

 During the exam you will lie on a table that moves into the doughnut-shaped scanner.
 Your technologist will watch you through an observation window and will be able to communicate with you at all times.
 CT scans are non-invasive and painless, though you will hear humming, buzzing, or clicking sounds as the CT machine moves to position you.
 It is very important to follow all instructions and remain still during scanning in order to obtain clear images.

 The CT contrast agent is an iodine-based material.
 Radiology Ltd. uses only non-ionic contrast agents (the safest kind), but with all contrast agents there is always the potential for allergic reaction.
 Be sure to tell your technologist if you have experienced a reaction to CT contrast in the past.
-If you are diabetic and take Glucophage, Glucovance, or any other type of metformin medication to regulate your diabetes, you will need to stop taking it for 48 hours after your exam.

 The MRI machine creates a magnetic field around you and directs radio waves at your body to create the MRI images.
 You won’t feel the magnetic field or radio waves, but you may hear loud tapping and thumping sounds coming from inside the machine.
 While the images are obtained, you will be instructed to breathe normally but to lie as still as possible.
 The technologist will monitor you from another room.
 You will be able to speak to the technologist through a microphone, and the technologist will also be able to talk to you.